philheb/webjunction/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Demo

+You can find a working DEMO on Heroku @ https://www.webjunction.dev

 ### Installing

 Installing the dependencies